****** Skara Brae and Neolithic Science

 Nothing tells us more about the sophistication of Skara Brae than its carved stone balls and its carefully finished enigmatic implements.

-We see here three different types of stone balls in one cache, all from Skara Brae, the left one is hardly a ball, but more of an implement, but it has the same design ‘four-point’ on either side as kind of axis, as the knobbed ball has.
-The number of ribs and grooves seems significant here, 5 ribs with 6 grooves vertical, 5 ribs 4 grooves horizontal.
-I am tempted to say this has mathematical meaning at least it is 11 + 9 = 20 = 2 x 10 ribs , this twice is 40 plus 2 x 4 on the ends, which are slightly mis-aligned, is 48, which is 4 x 12.
+We see here three different types of stone balls in one cache, all from Skara Brae, the left one is hardly a ball, but more of an implement (weaving?), but it has the same design ‘four-point’ on either side as kind of axis like the knobbed ball has.
+The number of ribs and grooves seems significant here, 5 ribs with 6 grooves vertical, 5 ribs 4 grooves horizontal, makes 20 ribs + 2 x 4 points= 28, siderian mooncycle, female cycle.

-A lot of numbers are expressed on this implement and that just by grouping certain characteristics and, may be mark them with different colors paint, these would fix certain numbers.
+A lot of numbers are expressed on this implement just by grouping certain characteristics and, may be, mark them with different colors paint, these would fix certain numbers.
+They could also be used to create an ordered pattern by rolling and impressing on a slab of clay.

 This does not exclude the possibility that the implement was still used for something totally unrelated to counting by patterns, but it could for instance very well be a ball to strap a string around and make a pendulum from.
-They no doubt used pendulums for water divination and what have you ( or as I claim to keep the time) It could be a weight to a floating fish trap (like in Denmark, I read).
+They no doubt used pendulums for water divination and what have you ( or as I claim to keep the time) It could be a weight to a floating fish trap (like in Denmark, I read), it could be for the hunt.
 In any case over time the balls became highly stylised and geometrical and can be characterised as prized works of art.

 What strikes is the perfection of the forms ( the perfectly spherical ball), the evident symmetries in numbers and design; they are typically not ceremonial, but for use.